Study French in France

 The University of Southern Mississippi's study abroad program in France offers students the opportunity to actively participate in every facet of France's rich culture and heritage.

 The Southern Miss French program will be hosted by the ESCE.
 Classes meet in small groups led by highly qualified instructors who specialize in teaching French as a foreign language.

 Program participants will be assigned to classes based on their academic background in French.
 All courses emphasize communication skills and oral proficiency.

-Southern Miss' French in France Program awards three (3) semester hours of credit in French and 1 hour of cultural credit, FL, to students who complete four weeks of coursework with passing grades.
-These hours may be taken at any level.
+Southern Miss' French in France Program awards six (6) semester hours of undergraduate credit in French, to students who complete four weeks of coursework with passing grades.
+These hours may be taken at any undergraduate level.
 The level of credit depends on the individual's academic background in French, as determined by his or her transcript.

 This program is only for current Southern Miss students!

 Minimum program eligibility for requirements include the completion of at least 28 semester hours with an overall 2.0 GPA for undergraduates (or consent of the program director) and graduate standing for graduate students.
 All students must be in clear academic standing.
 Students must also satisfy any additional prerequisites described under the individual course listings.
 The director of the program, in consultation with the Foreign Languages department chair and the Director of International Programs are responsible for final enrollment decisions.

 Every student will live with a French family.
 Sharing in a family's home life is an essential part of this program, because it immerses students not only in the French language but also in everyday cultural practices impossible for outsiders to observe.
 It also provides a safe, comfortable environment and a sense of stability that helps counteract culture shock.
 Students will share two (2) meals per day with their host family during the week, and are responsible for meals on the weekend.
 Many students form lasting friendships with host family members and continue to correspond with them long after they return to the United States.